Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>     print(response.content.decode())
 >> ```
 >>

 ## Going further

-* Discover how to access your Object Storage data and Git repositories from your Notebooks using the UI [here](/pages/public_cloud/ai_machine_learning/notebook_guide_data_ui).
+- Discover how to access your Object Storage data and Git repositories from your Notebooks using the UI [here](/pages/public_cloud/ai_machine_learning/notebook_guide_data_ui).
-* Learn about the technical features, capabilities, and limitations of the Public Cloud Quantum notebooks offer [here](/pages/public_cloud/quantum_computing/capabilities).
+- Learn about the technical features, capabilities, and limitations of the Public Cloud Quantum Notebooks offer [here](/pages/public_cloud/quantum_computing/capabilities).
-* Get some hints on how to debug your Notebooks if things go wrong [here](/pages/public_cloud/quantum_computing/troubleshooting).
+- Get some hints on how to debug your Notebooks if things go wrong [here](/pages/public_cloud/quantum_computing/troubleshooting).

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.